Yes, There Will Be a U.S. Infrastructure Bank

 Not even the Chinese military could be opposed to this plan.
 While it might superficially be seen as a self-defeating, if not traitorous, act to strengthen one’s primary opponent, those generals are business savvy these days.

-While the generals in China, as well as the leaders of the Chinese Community Party, may well be ready to underwrite the IBUS, U.S. politicians can be counted upon to go apoplectic if such a proposal were ever to come to pass.
+While the generals in China, as well as the leaders of the Chinese Community Party, may well be ready to underwrite the NIDB, it is U.S. politicians who will go apoplectic if such a proposal were ever to come to pass.

 In the end, it will be an amazing moment in the annals of global capitalism when China — presumably the developing country, but really an old, mature power thinking about the global system and its own needs in a very long-term manner — will come to the aid of that upstart, the United States.

-While being presumed to be a mature industrial democracy, the United States really is a youngish country — and one that still has to contend with its errant ways.
+While it is presumed to be a mature industrial democracy, the United States really is a youngish country — and one that still has to contend with its errant ways.

-“We Chinese,” Premier Wen Jiabao says when he is daydreaming, “are here to help.
+“We Chinese,” Premier Li Keqiang says when he is daydreaming, “are here to help.
 Let’s hope you Americans are enlightened enough to accept our assistance.

 “Otherwise, you Americans will be in for a serious detour, one that will not only shortchange the future prospects of many Americans, but of the entire world economy.
 Let’s hope that outcome can be avoided.”